 documentType: Doc.DocumentTypeEnum.Pdf,

-javascript: true // enables JavaScript processing
+javascript: true

 );

-byte[] create_response = docraptor.CreateDoc(doc);
+byte[] document = docraptor.CreateDoc(doc);

-File.WriteAllBytes("table-of-contents.pdf", create_response);
+File.WriteAllBytes("table-of-contents.pdf", document);

 } catch (DocRaptor.Client.ApiException error) {